-This post will show you how to make an easy DIY zipper throw pillow cover!
-Get over your fear of sewing zippers and make over some old pillows with this easy step-by-step tutorial.
+This post will show you how to sew a pillow cover with a zipper!
+Get over your fear of sewing zippers and make over some old throw pillows with this easy step-by-step tutorial.

 Anyone else have a long-held and serious fear of sewing zippers?
 I don’t know why it is so intimidating.
 But I’m over the fear now.
 I’ve done a couple things with zippers over the years, and I finally feel like I’m able to approach sewing zippers without fear.